calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 However, all land masses are included in the climate zones and summer zones, even including a seperate lower resolution dataset for Antarctica that was available.

-Here are 21 examples of these zones, mostly from the United States.
+Here are some examples of these zones; mostly from the United States.

 Miami, Florida.
 BHA2 = Tropical humid with very warm summers.

 Jacksonville, Florida.
-CGZ = Subtropical semihumid with very hot summers.
+CGZ1 = Subtropical semihumid with hot summers.

 Atlanta, Georgia.
-CHA = Subtropical humid with hot summers.
+CHA2 = Subtropical humid with very warm summers.

 New York City, New York.
-On the edge of DGA (temperate semihumid with hot summers) and DHA (temperate humid with hot summers).
+On the edge of DGA2 (temperate semihumid with very warm summers) and DHA2 (temperate humid with very warm summers).

 Yarmouth, Nova Scotia.
-DHB = Temperate humid with mild summers.
+DHB2 = Temperate humid with mild summers.

 Cincinnati, Ohio.
+DHA2 = Temperate humid with very warm summers.

-DHA = Temperate humid with hot summers.
+Cape Girardeau Missouri = DHZ1 = Temperate humid with hot summers.

 Carbondale, Illinois.
-DHA = Temperate humid with hot summers.
+DHA2 = Temperate humid with very warm summers.

 Champaign, Illinois.
-DGA = Temperate semihumid with hot summers.
+DGA2 = Temperate semihumid with very warm summers.

 Chicago, Illinois.
-DHA = On the edge of DGA (temperate humid with hot summers) and DHA (temperate humid with hot summers).
+On the edge of DGA2 (temperate semihumid with very warm summers) and DHA1 (temperate humid with very warm summers).

 Madison, Wisconsin.
-On the edge of EGA (continental semihumid with hot summers) and EHA (continental humid with hot summers).
+On the edge of EGA2 (continental semihumid with very warm summers) and EHA2 (continental humid with very warm summers).

 Winnepeg, Manitoba.
-FGA = Subarctic semihumid with hot summers.
+FGA1 = Subarctic semihumid with warm summers.

 Calgary, Alberta.
-EOA = Continental Monsoon with hot summers.
+EOA1 = Continental Monsoon with warm summers.

 Rexburg, Idaho.
-EMA = Continental mediterranean with hot summers.
+EMA2 = Continental mediterranean with very warm summers.

 Salt Lake City, Utah.
-DSZ = Temperate semiarid with very hot summers.
+DSZ1 = Temperate semiarid with very hot summers.

 Denver, Colorado.
-ESA = Continental semiarid with hot summers.
+ESA2 = Continental semiarid with very warm summers.

 Payson, Arizona.
-DMZ = Temperate mediterranean with very hot summers.
+DMZ1 = Temperate mediterranean with hot summers.

 Pheonix, Arizona.
-CDZ = Subtropical arid desert with very hot summers.
+CDZ2 = Subtropical arid desert with very hot summers.

 Portland, Oregon.
-CMA = Subtropical mediterranean with hot summers.
+On the border of CMA1 (subtropical mediterranean with warm summers) and CMA2 (subtropical mediterranean with very warm summers).

 San Francisco, California.
-On the border of CMA (subtropical mediterranean with mild summers) and CMB (subtropical mediterranean with mild summers).
+CMA1 = subtropical mediterranean with warm summers.

 Los Angeles, California.
-CMA = Subtropical mediterranean with hot summers.
+CMA2 = Subtropical mediterranean with very warm summers.

 Furnace Creek, California.
-CDX = Subtropical arid desert wasteland.
+CDX1 = Subtropical arid desert wasteland.